 We enjoy walking along the pedestrian streets of Carrer de Verdi and Carrer de Torrijos, with their cute little shops selling locally-made.
 We love to join the Graciencs (meaning the locals of Gràcia) at one of the bars on Plaça del Sol or Plaça de la Virreina for a coffee and beer and watch the hustle and bustle of the village.

 End the day in Barcelona’s hipster zone: Sant Antoni

 In recent years, Sant Antoni has become the new trendy district.
 Many residents from other neighborhoods love to come here especially in the evening for a beer or dinner.
 From Gràcia it is best to take mentro L3 at Fontana and get off at Poble Sec.

 This is where the busiest street of Sant Antoni, Carrer del Parlament, starts.
 Hip barber shops and local fashion label stores line up next to many traditional restaurants and modern tapas bars.
 Enjoy a walk through the 'hipster mile' and decide on a restaurant for dinner.
 We usually end up in the tapas Bar Calders.
 It has a lovely terrace, great food at unbeatable prices.

-If you want more valuable insider tips from us, check out our other blog articles or get our guide.
+If you want more valuable insider tips from us, check out our other blog articles or get our Barcelona travel guide.

-On 200 pages we summarize the best cafés, bars and cultural highlights, introduce you to local experts in each district who will reveal their secrets, and we guide you through the different barrios of Barcelona with our self-designed maps and tours away from the tourist crowds.
+On 200 pages we summarize the best cafés, bars and cultural highlights of Barcelona, introduce you to local experts in each district who will reveal their secrets, and we guide you through the different barrios of Barcelona with our self-designed maps and tours away from the tourist crowds.